GayuniAmarasinghe/AuraCosmetics/README.md

 - [License](#license)
 - [Documentation](#documentation)
 ## Introduction
-Introducing our state-of-the-art Hair Studio system, a seamless fusion of CRM and E commerce designed for salons.
-Elevate your salon experience with effortless appointment bookings, product shopping, staying connected with your favorite stylists and a world of beauty at your fingertips.
-Experience the future of salon services with us!
+Introducing our  Aura Cosmetics, a seamless fusion of CRM and E commerce designed for salons.
+Elevate your shop experience with effortless appointment bookings, product shopping, staying connected with your favorite products and a world of beauty at your fingertips.
+Unlock the secrets of radient beauty with us!
 ## Features
 Website Features for Customers:
 - Create an account on the website.